-Detailed information about Heartbleed bug can be found here.
+Detailed information about the Heartbleed bug can be found here.

 In this article, I will talk about how to test if your web applications are heartbleed security vulnerable.